Well, I’ve hammered this point home once…

 This pin failed not because it formed at the wrong technical level or didn’t have the right features.
 It failed because it formed by the banks taking profits off their trades – sell trades in this case.

-Look at where the pin appeared…
+Look where the pin popped up…

 How To Figure Out Why A Pin Bar Has Formed – 2 Easy Ways

 Getting to the bottom of why a pin bar has formed ain’t exactly a walk in the park.
 And to be honest, it’s not something I can spill the beans on in just one article – or even a handful for that matter.

 I do have a couple of nifty rules of thumb you can stick to, to dodge most of the dicey pin bars (the profit-taking pins) and instead find and trade more of the surefire pins – the ones created by the banks placing significant trading positions.

 Steer clear of trading profit-taking pins – those that form when the banks are busy pocketing profits off their trades.

 These pins have the lowest odds of triggering a lasting reversal since the banks are gunning for price to march on in the previous direction.
 They’re itching to earn more from their trades.
 So, shortly after the pin bar takes shape, price will flip and continue in the prior direction.